iresearch-toolkit/iresearch/README.md

 cmake -DENABLE_STATIC=OFF -DNO_SHARED=ON -g "Visual studio 12" -Ax64 ..
 cmake --build .
 ```
+or
+point SNOWBALL_ROOT at the source directory to build together with iResearch

 > For static builds:
 > 1. in MSVC open: build/snowball.sln